 Tae-Hee Jo, Ph.D.

 Tae-Hee Jo is Associate Professor of Economics at SUNY Buffalo State.
 His research interests include heterodox microeconomic theory, heterodox theory of the business enterprise, market governance and market regulation, (critiques of) corporate social responsibility, the social surplus approach, and social welfare.
-He has published articles and book reviews in American Journal of Economics and Sociology, Journal of Economic Issues, Forum for Social Economics, Bulletin of Political Economy, Review of Social and Economic Studies, Review of Political Economy.
+He has published articles and book reviews in American Journal of Economics and Sociology, Journal of Economic Issues, Forum for Social Economics, Bulletin of Political Economy, Review of Social and Economic Studies, Review of Political Economy, and On the Horizon.
 He is the former co-editor of the Heterodox Economics Newsletter (2010-2013).
 He is the editor of Microeconomic Theory: A Heterodox Approach (by Frederic S. Lee, Routledge, 2017) and also the co-editor of the Routledge Handbook of Heterodox Economics (Routledge, 2017), Advancing the Frontiers of Heterodox Economics: Essays in Honor of Frederic S. Lee (Routledge, 2015), Marx, Veblen, and the Foundations of Heterodox Economics: Essays in Honor of John F. Henry (Routledge, 2015) and Heterodox Analysis of Financial Crisis and Reform: History, Politics, and Economics (Edward Elgar, 2011), and a special issue of On the Horizon (2012).
 Jo received a Ph.D. degree from the University of Missouri—Kansas City (2007).

 - Co-Editor, Heterodox Economics Newsletter, 2010 – 2013